 In 2018-19, the TWGGS Company L’amoria produced and sold necklaces made from chakra healing stones.
 They finished runners up in the West Kent Regional Showcase and went on to represent West Kent in the Kent County Final.

-Click here to watch a clip of L’amoria pitch their idea at their trade stand at the Kent County Final 2019.
-L’amoria is featured between 2:00 and 2:50 in the video.
+Here you can watch L'amoria pitch their idea at their trade stand at the Kent County FInal 2019:

 Headteacher Linda Wybar

 Update your browser to view this website correctly.
 Update my browser now